Metric (band): Formation and early years

-At some point in 1998, they changed the band's name to Metric, which was originally the name of a sound that Shaw had programmed into his keyboard while working on a song.
+At some point in 1998, the band changed its name to Metric, which was originally the name of a sound that Shaw had programmed into his keyboard while working on a song.

-In the fall of 1998, Shaw, Haines, Campbell, and Seligman moved back to New York City, where they shared a loft in the Williamsburg section of Brooklyn.
-Struggling financially during their two-year stay at the loft, Haines and Shaw were erstwhile roommates with future members of the Yeah Yeah Yeahs, Liars and TV on the Radio.
+In the fall of 1998, Shaw, Haines, Campbell, and Seligman moved back to New York City, where they shared a loft in the Williamsburg neighborhood of Brooklyn.
+Struggling financially during their two-year stay at the loft, Haines and Shaw were Erstwhile roommates with future members of the Yeah Yeah Yeahs, Liars, and TV on the Radio.

 That same year, the band signed a development deal with Warner Bros.
 Records.
 A producer in London listened to the demos they recorded in this period and offered to bring Metric to the United Kingdom for a possible record deal.
 Eager to escape from the crowded conditions of the loft, Haines and Shaw set off to London in early 2000 and signed a publishing deal with Chrysalis Records.

 With the help of the producer Stephen Hague, Metric recorded a set of new wave/synthpop drum machine paced songs.
 The pair tired of recording demos, and in November 2000 returned to their Brooklyn loft to put a band together; they recruited Joules Scott-Key (a native of Flint, Michigan) as their drummer and Jarrett Mason as their bassist.